siddusaikumar-git/Artificial-Intelligence/README.md

 # Artificial Intelligence

-This repository contains various ipynb and python files, includes learning from various courses and blogs and caggle dataset's from year 2019.
+This repository contains various ipynb and python files, includes learning from various courses and blogs and kaggle dataset's from year 2019.

 References: